-In this scenario, we continue using the meme games API used in Getting started with PingAuthorize (tutorials).
+In this scenario, we continue using the meme games application programming interface (API) used in Getting started with PingAuthorize (tutorials).
 Assume my friend has crafted several funny memes that she wants to share with me.
 When my browser or app requests her memes, PingAuthorize enforces access based on her consent to share.